warrior1211421/Gaming-Techies/content/posts/best-motherboard-for-i7-4790k-top-5-lists-buying-guide.md

       should last as long as up to your processor is living: 2-3 years.
 Any motherboard that dies in a fewer time is not quality, and you should not consider buying it."
-    question: How long should a good motherboard for Intel Core i7 4790K last?
+    question: How Long Should a Good Motherboard for Intel Core i7 4790K Last?
 ---